RalucaNicola/JSAPI_demos/cities-globe/README.md

 Unfortunately creating a circle div is only easy in Chrome, where `shape-outside` property is already implemented.
 For the rest of the browsers I added [this polyfill from Adobe](https://github.com/adobe-webplatform/css-shapes-polyfill).

-And there we go, this is the final globe:
+And there we go, this is the final globe :tada:

 ![img/screenshot.png](img/screenshot.png)